juanx198522/Sport-Standings-Tracker/README.md

 ## Deploying
-Before you running the App, you need to go to https://cors-anywhere.herokuapp.com/corsdemo and clik on "request temporary access". https://juanx198522.github.io/Sport-Standings-Tracker/#
+Before you running the App, you need to go to https://cors-anywhere.herokuapp.com/corsdemo and click on "request temporary access". https://juanx198522.github.io/Sport-Standings-Tracker/#